statespace-tech/toolfront/README.md

 - **🌊 Seamless**: Connect AI to all your databases, warehouses, and APIs.
 - **⚡ Instant**: Get up and running in seconds with a single command.
 - **🧩 Pluggable**: Works with any LLM, agent framework, and IDE that supports MCP.
-- **🧠 Self-improving**: Your AI learns from experience, becoming smarter and faster over time.
+- **🧠 Scalable**: ToolFront automatically evaluates your AI agents and helps them improve.
 - **🔒 Secure**: Your data stays local, private, and under your control.

-> You need relevant data to make AI fast and accurate.
-ToolFront's learning API (🧠) automatically gathers structural information about your databases and APIs to help your AI get better over time.
-This feature is in beta, and we'd love your feedback!
+>AI needs to be accurate and stay relevant.
+ToolFront’s continuous evaluation & learning (CE/CL) API automatically monitors your AI agents and improves their performance over time.
+This feature is in beta, and we’d love your feedback!

 ## Quickstart